Home - English - French - German - Italian - Portuguese - Spanish

 replicate generally is planned to contain one plot of each

 treatment in a rather compact block.
-Replication is
+Replication is accomplished

 by repeating blocks.
 A nonreplicated trial is not an